S-HEMANTH-REDDY/E_Commerce_Platform/README.md

-Here’s a comprehensive README.md template for your e-commerce project that outlines the key features, setup, and usage details:

 E-Commerce Platform

 A full-stack e-commerce application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) designed to provide a seamless online shopping experience with robust admin and user functionalities.